-Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?
+Tax Deed Sales Georgia: What Does a Redeemable Deed Mean?

-Georgia Tax Deed Sales are an unusual hybrid that can make you returns of 20% or more, or you could end up with a property for mere cents on the dollar.
+Georgia Tax Deed Sales are an unusual hybrid that can make you returns of 20% or more, or you could end up with real property for mere cents on the dollar.

-I’m definitely going to explain that to you, and I want you to stay with me because I’ll talk about redeemable tax deeds and also give you some hints on how to avoid the major mistakes people commonly make at auctions.
+I’m definitely going to explain that to you, and I want you to stay with me because I’ll talk about redeemable tax deeds and also give you some hints on how to avoid the major mistakes people commonly make at tax sales.

 Let’s talk about Georgia tax deed sales.
-There are 159 counties in the state of Georgia, and all of the counties are authorized to do a tax defaulted auction, which simply means the property owner did not pay their taxes.
+There are 159 counties in the state of Georgia, and all of the counties are authorized to do a tax defaulted auction, which simply means the property owner did not pay property tax.

-When they don’t pay the taxes, the treasurer or the ex-officio sheriff, one or the other, will take action and they’ll start to confiscate that property.
-They will ultimately confiscate the property if the taxes are not paid.
+When the owner has unpaid property taxes, the treasurer or the ex-officio sheriff, one or the other, will take action and start the process of confiscating that property.
+They will ultimately confiscate the property if the back property taxes remain unpaid and hold a sheriff’s tax deed sale.
+In Georgia, usually upcoming tax sales are held on the first Tuesday of the month.

-What they do at auction is they sell a deed to the property.
+At the tax sale they will sell a deed to the property with the opening bid beginning around the amount of the back taxes.
 A deed is a transfer of a property from owner to owner.
 In this case, they’re selling the deed to that property, but the deed is redeemable.

-The Georgia rules, and the rules in four other states, require that they sell a redeemable deed, and that means the property owner can come back.
+Georgia law, and the law in four other states, require that they sell a redeemable deed, and that means the property owner can come back.
 Let me explain that.

 You go to auction, and you bid.
 The highest bidder gets it.
-What do they get?
+What does the tax deed purchaser get?
 They get a redeemable deed.
-They do not get possession of the property.
+The tax deed purchaser does not get possession of the property.

 You do not get possession.
 You get a redeemable deed.